turian/parser-model/README.txt

     desr.txt is a notepad of my results while experimenting with the DeSR parser.

-    hyperparameters.features.yaml and features/ are used for transforming the features, to include Brown clusters of word embeddings.
+    features/ are used for transforming the features, to include Brown clusters or word embeddings.
+See features/README.txt

 This code relies upon Theano (http://pylearn.org/theano/)